haideralp/Sparta_Virtualisation/README.md

 - how to us root user 'sudo su' or 'sudo i'(not good practice to use root user) - how to use '|' pipe
-- how to check file permission - '11'
+- how to check file permission - 'll'
 - how to change file permission - 'chmod permission (+x) filename'
 - 'r' or 'w' or 'rw' ' all also use number '400' or '600' for all '700'.
 - update our ubuntu OS 'apt-get install update' (like pip) use sudo apt-get update (use superuser for any permission issues)